prose/prose/_posts/help/2012-06-20-prose-for-writers.md

 ## Organize your posts in folders

 You might want to structure your document repository, once you get more and more files.
-All you have to do is prefixing an arbitary folder strcuture to the filename.
+All you have to do is prefixing an arbitary folder structure to the filename.
+Make sure you don't have a slash in front.

 ![Subfolders](http://prose.io/images/screenshots/prose-for-writers/subfolders.png)

 ## Turn it into a website

 Remember that you always have the option to turn your document repository in a Jekyll website, featuring your own design.
+You can use our [template](http://github.com/) to get started with Jekyll.

-However before creating a website, you should have some content ready and with Prose it's easy to savely create and share that content.
+However, before creating a website, you should have some content ready and with Prose it is easy to savely create and share that potential website content.

 ## Background